anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ## Step One: Download datasets

 To begin, we need to download the datasets from the GitHub.
 Navigate to the dblp_acm folder here: https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm.
 Then, click on 'cand.parquet' and click the download icon at the top.
 Repeat this for 'gold.parquet', 'table_a.parquet', and 'table_b.parquet'.
-Now, using your file manager on your computer, move these all into one file called 'dblp_acm'.
+Now, using your file manager on your computer, move these all into one folder called 'dblp_acm'.

 ## Step Two: Create Python file